lyne-design-system/lyne-figma-listener/README.md

 Express server listening to webhooks from Figma.

 - The webhook is triggered as soon as the Figma library is changed an published.
 - If received with correct payload, the travis job to build and publish design tokens is triggered.
+The payload must match the name and passcode defined as env variables.
 - The server listens to POST requests on the route ```figma-change```.

 # Env variables